IrisShaders/glsl-transformer/README.md

 - Error handling in phases
 - More Phase functionality (abstract declaration replacement into a separate class?)
 - AST structures for generating GLSL Code.
 In particular structs and types. (construction of vector types from lengths)
+- Error on any tokens in the PREPROCESSOR channel optionally
 - low priority: implement more extensions, like `GL_EXT_shader_explicit_arithmetic_types`

 ## Notes